mfractor/mfractor.github.io/docs/installation-and-setup.md

 ##Updating

-When MFractor installs into Xamarin Studio, it'll register itself into Xamarin Studios addin updater.
+When MFractor installs into Visual Studio Mac, it'll register itself into Visual Studio Macs addin updater.

-This means that Xamarin Studio will automatically prompt you that an update is available.
+This means that Visual Studio Mac will automatically prompt you that an update is available.

-However, you can check for udpate at any time by opening the **Xamarin Studio** main menu and selecting **Check for Updates...**
+However, you can check for udpate at any time by opening the **Visual Studio Mac** main menu and selecting **Check for Updates...**

 ![update mfractor](img/setup/update-mfractor.png)

-Xamarin Studio will check the MFractor addin server for updates and prompt you to update if there is a new version!
+Visual Studio Mac will check the MFractor addin server for updates and prompt you to update if there is a new version!

 ##Uninstalling MFractor

 You can uninstall MFractor through the addin manager at any time.

-Select the **Xamarin Studio** main menu and then **Addins**
+Select the **Visual Studio Mac** main menu and then **Addins**

 Under **Gallery** then **IDE extensions** select the MFractor addin list item and then click **Uninstall**